mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 Login to Azure and Azure AD
-Then we set context to the correct subscrition specified then we create resource group if it does not exist then passowrd is generated for SQL
+Then we set context to the correct subscrition specified then we create resource group if it does not exist then password is generated for SQL

 Then the script calls azuredeploy.json --> will call all other child templates in the following order (check azuredeploy for the order) we are also giving the SQL password value as a parameter for